The benefits of adding a 401(k) plan

 Because 401(k) deposits must be made as soon as administratively possible, your collective bargaining agreement (CBA) should assign responsibility for contribution remittance to participating employers.
 Updating your CBA can help minimize the impact of potential penalties resulting from contribution remittance errors.

 Have a plan for your 401(k) plan

 If you’re considering adding a 401(k) feature, discuss potential next steps with your plan’s recordkeeper or TPA.
-They can help you amend your plan and understand testing and member communications requirements.
-And you’ll want to get your ERISA attorney involved early—they can help you consider everything from plan design features to revising your CBA to include language on 401(k) remittance.
+These professionals can help you amend your plan and understand testing and member communications requirements.
+You’ll also want to get your ERISA attorney involved early—your attorney can help you consider everything from plan design features to revising your CBA to including language on 401(k) remittance.

 MGTS-P40930-GE 11/19 40930 MGR111419502890